captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 It’s kind of a hobby.

-(Laughing at his expression) Oh god, your face!
+Oh god, your face!
 I’m joking!

+---

 I read a quote from him in the Campus Herald where he said something like “The most profound thing about clinical depression is also its bestkept secret: that, for the most part, it feels utterly and completely ridiculousespecially to the sufferer.”

+---

 And you know, he’s right.
 It is.
 So here I am.

 ---

 ## FALLON:
-(Gazing at her intently) Have we met?
+Have we met?

 ---